elves/elvish/NEXT-RELEASE.md

 -   Using `:` in slice indices is deprecated.
 Use `..` instead.

+-   The mechanism of assigning to `$-exports-` in `rc.elv` to export variables to the REPL namespace is deprecated.
+Use `edit:add-vars` instead.

 # Notable new features

 New features in the language: